yabqiu/spring-boot-1-starter.g8/README.md

 -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=5005"
 ```

-then any IDE with remote debug support can attach the port 5005
+Then any IDE with remote debug support can attach the port 5005